ldidry/lutim/README.md

 carton exec hypnotoad script/lutim
 ```

-It may take a few reload of page before the message is displayed.
+It may take a few reloads of page before the message is displayed.

 ##API
 You can add images by using the API.
 Here's the parameters of the `POST` request to `/` adress:.